venkatasai24/SocialNetwork/README.md

 - Compile the source code using a C++ compiler. <pre>```g++ main.cpp -o SocialNetwork```</pre>
 - Run the executable file generated after compilation.<pre>`./SocialNetwork`</pre>
 - Follow the on-screen instructions to interact with the social network.

-## Retrieving Past Data
-If you have previously saved social network data, you can retrieve it by following these steps:

-- Ensure that the data file (VS_SocialNetwork_data.txt) is present in the project directory.
-- The program will read the data from the file and populate the social network with the saved information.

 ## Contributing